 Proof the Yeast

 - Fill a measuring with ¼ cup lukewarm water (110˚-115˚F).
 Use a thermometer to check the temperature of the water.
 Stir in the yeast with a pinch of sugar.
 Place it in a warm spot in the kitchen.
-In winter, I find a patch of sun for it.
 Let stand until bubbly.
-If it doesn’t get bubbly after 20 minutes, throw it out and get some new yeast.
+It should get bubbly within 20 minutes.
+If not, the yeast may not be good any longer.

 Make the Dough